Center for the Study of Jewish-Christian-Muslim-Relations

 2:00pm - 4:00pm:

-Rogers Center for the Arts, by invitation only.Dr.
+Rogers Center for the Arts, by invitation only.Prof.
 Yousef Waleed Meri will receive the 2014 Goldziher Prize for his scholarship and teaching in Jewish-Muslim Relations.
-Meri is Visiting Professor, Department of Studies of Islam in the Contemporary World, University of Jordan, Amman, Jordan.
+Meri is Visiting Professor, Department of Studies of Islam in the Contemporary World, University of Jordan at Amman.

 November 10, 2014

 At a time of horror in the middle of the 20th century, the silence of the world made possible the monstrous crime of genocide, the attempted murder of a whole people for no other reason that they were a particular type of people, a people called by God the “Chosen People”: the Jews.